 Kachka Restaurant opened in Portland, Oregon during April, 2014, offering Russian cuisine to diners who were not quite sure what that was.
 However, to this day they, " . . .keep coming back for more."
 Bonnie Frumkin Morales offers a family history and background history for these special recipes that have origins going back to czarist days.
 Accompanying the recipes, suggested menus, table of contents and index are vivid color photographs of ingredients, food, family, and the restaurant.
 A trip to Portland is a must.

+The Nobel Peace Prize, 2018.
+This prize was shared with Dr. Denis Mukwege, "for their efforts to end the use of sexual violence as a weapon of war and armed conflict."
 Nadia Murad is a member of the Yazidi community who lived in Kocho, northern Iraq.
-She and her family lived a peaceful rural life with other families, until their village was caught in the crosshairs of ISIS in 2014.
+She and her family lived a peaceful rural life with other families until their village was caught in the crosshairs of ISIS in 2014.
 People were killed and Nadia was abducted, beaten, tortured, repeatedly raped, and became part of the ISIS slave trade.
 She escaped and this is her story.
 Even though she is free, ISIS has continued to issue death threats because Nadia continues to speak out.

 Over the decades, Finn Murphy has watched America change from the driver’s seat of his truck.
 Blessed with the gift of gab and armed with over a million miles on the road, he is just the person to give you a look into the sometimes misunderstood and often ignored world of long haul trucking.